Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Methodology

-Our balanced \ac{SFT} splits consist of 1{,}000 training and 100 validation traces, derived from 100 and 10 samples per generator, respectively.
-We then apply quality filters derived from failure-case analysis and audit passes to ensure traces demonstrate genuine problem-solving: successful runs only and rejection of traces that leak hidden solution content; see Appendix~\ref{app:repro_details} for the full list of filters.
-We require that the trace-collection system prompt contains the hidden solution block for provenance checks; during dataset assembly this system prompt is replaced with the deployment-time system prompt used for training and evaluation.
+The three reasoning variants are derived from the same collected traces: the \emph{long-reasoning} variant uses the original teacher reasoning unchanged, the \emph{no-reasoning} variant strips reasoning while preserving the tool-call structure, and the \emph{short-reasoning} variant uses the same teacher model to rewrite each assistant message into a strictly shorter reasoning step.
+For each of the resulting six trace-design combinations, we assemble balanced splits of 2{,}000 training and 200 validation traces, derived from 200 and 20 samples per generator.
+We then apply quality filters to ensure traces demonstrate genuine problem-solving: successful runs only, non-empty reasoning, rejection of \emph{solution leakage} (hidden teacher-side reference-solution markers appearing in student-visible content), and the benchmark-exclusion scan from Section~\ref{sec:holdout} applied per trace (benchmark-leakage guard).
+Post-hoc audits report zero solution- or benchmark-leakage matches in the assembled splits.
+During dataset assembly, the trace-collection system prompt is replaced with the deployment-time system prompt used for training and evaluation.